Bill Text: CA SB1123 | 2023-2024 | Regular Session | Chaptered

 LEGISLATIVE COUNSEL'S DIGEST

-SB 1123, as amended, Caballero.
+SB 1123, Caballero.
 Planning and zoning: subdivisions: ministerial review.

-This bill would prohibit, if a local agency chooses to permit accessory dwelling units and or junior accessory dwelling units, those units from counting as residential units for purposes of the above-described requirement that a housing development project on the lot proposed to be subdivided will contain 10 or fewer residential units.
+This bill would prohibit, if a local agency chooses to permit accessory dwelling units or junior accessory dwelling units, those units from counting as residential units for purposes of the above-described requirement that a housing development project on the lot proposed to be subdivided will contain 10 or fewer residential units.
 The bill would revise the requirement that the lot be zoned for multifamily residential development and would instead require that the lot either be zoned for multifamily residential dwelling use or vacant, as defined, and zoned for single-family residential development.
-The bill would also revise the above-described requirements to instead include that the lot require that a vacant lot zoned for single-family residential development is no larger than 11/2 acres, as specified, and that if the parcels are zoned for single-family residential units, use, the newly created parcels on average are no less are no smaller than 1,200 square feet.
+The bill would require that a vacant lot zoned for single-family residential development is no larger than 11/2 acres, as specified, and that if the parcels are zoned for single-family residential use, the newly created parcels are no smaller than 1,200 square feet.
 The bill would, notwithstanding the prohibition related to physical preclusion of a development described above, authorize a local agency to impose a specified height limit on a lot that is vacant and zoned for single-family residential development.

 The bill would include in the above-described certain requirements that the proposed subdivision will not result in any existing dwelling unit being alienable separate from the title to any other existing dwelling unit on the lot.